th-we/deskflow-wiki/Translate.md

 you can add to the desktop file `Name[langcode]` and `Description[langcode]`  entries

-ex for spanish add
+ex for Spanish add

-Name[es]= Spanish Name of Deskflow Description[es]=Spanish Description of deskflow
+Name[es]= Spanish Name of Deskflow Description[es]=Spanish Description of Deskflow

 More info https://specifications.freedesktop.org/desktop-entry-spec/latest/localized-keys.html